 By 2009, 18 million news stories were published in a single year.
-And by 2021, an estimated 18 million stories will be published each month.
+And in 2021, an estimated 18 million stories were published each month.

 Given the impossibility of parsing this volume of information manually, the rise of AI-based “listening tools” is unsurprising.